clemsos/writings/_quora/2015-04-09-What-are-some-ongoing-mega-projects-in-China.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What are some ongoing mega-projects in China? - Quora
+    What are some ongoing mega-projects in
+    China? - Quora
 ---